reshamas/fastai_deeplearn_part1/other/test2.md

 Evaluation Metric is:  root mean squared log error
 sum{ [(ln(act) - ln(pred)]^2 }

-Process
+## Data Process
 - we need all of our columns to be numbers
-- replace a data variable with all of its date parts: function `add_datepart`
+- use function `add_datepart` to replace a date variable with all of its date parts
--
+- use function `train_cats` to convert strings to pandas categories